WebberZone/contextual-related-posts/readme.txt

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to the separate changelog.txt file or the [releases page on Github](https://github.com/WebberZone/contextual-related-posts/releases).

 == Upgrade Notice ==

 = 2.9.0 =
-[ ]
-Check the Changelog for more details or view the release post on [https://webberzone.com](https://webberzone.com)
+New features and bug-fixes.
+Check the Changelog for more details or view the release post on https://webberzone.com